Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Heterogeneous and Multi-Source Fatigue Detection Framework

 where $\Delta = \mathcal{E}_{\hat{\mathbb{P}}_+}-\mathcal{E}_{\hat{\mathbb{P}}}$.
 The proof is given in the Appendix.
-Following \textbf{Theorem} \ref{the1}, it is evident that incorporating label-related features/sensors (i.e., $a$) can effectively reduce the generalization error bound, thereby enhancing the generalization performance.
-This result validates the critical necessity of incorporating/generating advanced sensors into our fatigue detection task.
+Following Theorem \ref{the1}, incorporating label-related features/sensors (i.e., $a$) can reduce the generalization error bound, thereby improving generalization performance.
+This result supports the use of additional informative modalities in our fatigue-detection task.